Estimating a probability mass function with unknown labels: The model, the data and the estimators

-As mentioned, the underlying permutation of species generated by our finite sample of animals is not observed.
+The underlying permutation of species generated by our finite sample of animals is not observed.
 Had it been observed, we would have access to full data counts $X=(X_\alpha:\alpha\in A)$.
-Here, $X_\alpha=N_{\chi^{-1}(\alpha)}$ is the number of occurrences of species $\alpha$ (population numbering!)\ in the sample.
+Here, $X_\alpha=N_{\chi^{-1}(\alpha)}$ is the number of occurrences of species $\alpha$ in the sample.
 This ``underlying data'' has the multinomial distribution with parameters $n$ and $\theta$.

 For any summable list of nonnegative numbers $a=(a_1,a_2,...)$, denote by $T(a)$ the \emph{monotone rearrangement map} which rewrites the components of $a$ in decreasing order.
 The relation between the actually observed $N$ and the underlying data $X$ is very simply $N=T(X)$.